The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

-However, we find some evidence that the initial earnings gain for affirmative action students declined as their careers progressed.
+We find some evidence that the initial earnings gain for affirmative action students declined as their careers progressed.
 Panel C of Table \ref{tab:rd_returns} shows that the effect of UERJ enrollment on affirmative action students' hourly wages declined to 0.024 log points measured 10--13 years later (see also Panel D of Figure \ref{fig:rd}).
-The later-career wage coefficient is not statistically different from zero, and we reject equality of the early- and later-career wage coefficients at $p<0.05$ (Appendix Table \ref{tab:rd_later}).
-The gain in monthly earnings for affirmative action students also declined to \$56 in the later period, although this estimate is not statistically distinguishable from the early-career return.
-Appendix Figure \ref{fig:fade} shows that the wage gains for affirmative action students decreased both over time (holding the sample of cohorts fixed) and across cohorts (holding potential experience fixed).
+We reject equality of the early- and later-career wage coefficients at $p<0.05$ (Appendix Table A3).
+The gain in monthly earnings for affirmative action students also declined to \$56 in the later period, but this estimate is not statistically distinguishable from the early-career return.
+Appendix Figure A4 shows that the wage gains for affirmative action students decreased both over time (holding the sample of cohorts fixed) and across cohorts (holding potential experience fixed).

-For general track applicants, we find some evidence of a \emph{negative} early-career return to attending UERJ in the years in which the university had affirmative action.
-We find no significant earnings effects in the pre-AA cohorts (column B of Table \ref{tab:rd_returns}), but in the 2004--2011 cohorts, UERJ enrollment reduced the early-career hourly wages of general track applicants by eight percent (column D).
-Similarly, the 2SLS RD estimate for 2004--2011 general applicants' monthly earnings is $-$153 USD, and this estimate is statistically significant at $p<0.05$.
-The evidence for a negative return is not conclusive because both of these coefficients decline in magnitude in the later time period and are not statistically distinguishable from zero (Panel C).
-Nonetheless, these results suggest that the returns to attending UERJ for non-AA students may have been lower in the cohorts with affirmative action.
+For general applicants, we find evidence of a \emph{negative} early-career return to attending UERJ in the cohorts with affirmative action.
+We find no significant earnings effects in the pre-AA cohorts (column B of Table \ref{tab:rd_returns}), but UERJ enrollment reduced the early-career hourly wages of 2004--2011 general applicants by eight percent (column D).
+Similarly, the 2SLS RD estimate for post-AA general applicants' monthly earnings is $-$153 USD, and this estimate is statistically significant at $p<0.05$.
+This suggests that the returns to attending UERJ for non-AA students may have been lower in the cohorts with affirmative action.
+But this evidence is not conclusive because both earnings coefficients decline in magnitude in the later time period (Panel C).